-Bill Hall was born on the 2nd of February 1923.
-During the Korean War he served as a Pilot and Landing Signal Officer in the Marine Corps aboard an aircraft carrier.
-His knowledge of aviation-operating procedure was invaluable to the carrier operations.
-He also flew several combat missions during the Korean War engaging the enemy with the weapons loaded on his aircraft.
+Bill Hall served as a pilot and Landing Signal Officer (LSO) in the Marine Corps stationed aboard aircraft carriers during the Korean War.
+He was stationed at El Toro, California, when the North Koreans crossed the 38th Parallel into South Korea.
+His knowledge of aviation-operating procedures was invaluable to successful carrier operations.
+He also flew several combat missions during the Korean War, engaging the enemy with the weapons loaded on his aircraft.

-Bill Hall talks about "Getting" a platoon of enemy with a napalm bomb from his aircraft.
-He also describes the aircraft setup weapons and fuel that the carrier aircraft used against the enemy.
+Bill Hall speaks about "getting" an enemy platoon with a napalm bomb from his aircraft.
+He explains the aircraft setup of weapons and fuel that the carrier aircraft used against the enemy.
+He recalls the story of one of the captains of his unit who shot down and later rescued.

 [Beginning of Recorded Material]